spiffe/helm-charts-hardened/examples/keycloak-config-cli-using-spire/README.md

 initContainer for Keycloak.
 It fetches the certificates from the `spire-agent` and conveniently provides them to Keycloak in `pkcs12` format.

-> **One important thing to understand though**: Keycloak does not rotate the certificates like Spire does.
-If you want
+> [!IMPORTANT] Keycloak does not rotate the certificates like Spire does.
+If you want to run the `keycloak-config-cli`
-> to run the `keycloak-config-cli` job again, you need to make sure Keycloak is also restarted/provided with non-expired
+> job again, you need to make sure Keycloak is also restarted/provided with non-expired certificates.
-> certificates.

 ### Ghostunnel as separate deployment